LICK OBSERVATORY IS NOW OPEN TO THE PUBLIC!

 To access this page it will be necessary to enter the cover sheet ID number that is assigned at the preceding cover sheet submission stage.
 The Shane Proposal Guidelines at: https://www.ucobservatories.org/observatory/lick-observatory/the-nickel-telescope/observer-information/ can be followed in preparing a science description for a Nickel proposal.
 In summary, this ideally comprises a Scientific Justification (up to two pages in length), Technical Remarks that specify the program objects and anticipated exposure times, an acknowledgement of any supplementary observations from other observatories that are part of the program, a review of the status of proposals awarded time at Lick Observatory telescopes in the past two years, and a list of papers from the past five years that have used data from Lick Observatory telescopes (not the Keck telescopes).
 Graduate students are encouraged to apply for Nickel time; a letter from the thesis advisor should be attached indicating that the student is in good academic standing.

-Proposals to use the Shane telescope for education will also be accepted.
-In these proposals, please fill out the normal cover sheet.
-In lieu of the full pdf proposal, with the components listed above, an education proposal should include information about the course or program:
+For proposals to use the Nickel for education purposes: Please fill out the standard cover sheet.
+In lieu of a proposal, an educational proposal should include information about the course or program the observations will support:

-• Primary goals of the observing time and typical program (1-2 paragraphs or point-form)
+• Primary goals of observing time and a typical observing program (1-2 paragraphs or bullet points)

 • Number of students and educational level

-• List of the trained observers who will be leading the observing
+• List of experienced observers who will manage the program targets and data

 Proposals for remote observing must specify the facility from which the observer will be working and include a list of up to four filters and the order in which they are to be installed.
 In all other ways, the remote proposal process is the same as for local observing.